pyscript/pyscript/README.md

 # PyScript

-## PyScrcipt is an open source platform for Python in the browser.
+## PyScript is an open source platform for Python in the browser.

 Using PyScript is as simple as: